umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/index.md

 ## [Getting Started](Getting-Started/)

-A quick guide to how you can set up Umbraco Deploy.
+A quick guide to how you can get started using Umbraco Deploy.

 ## [Set Up](Set-Up/)